 - Gently place the pastry over top of the apricots and tuck in the edges around the outer-most apricots.
 With a sharp knife, make a few slits on the surface to allow steam to escape.

-- Bake the tarte tatin for around 25-30 minutes (mine actually took about 35 minutes) until the pastry is golden-brown and you can see the caramel boiling up around the edges.
+- Bake the tarte tatin for around 30-35 minutes, or until the pastry is golden-brown and you can see the caramel boiling up around the edges.

 - Very carefully remove the pan from the oven using oven mitts or cloth to hold the handle of the pan which will be extremely hot.